adamrfox/rbk_nas_report/README.md

 # rbk_nas_report
 A script to generate a list of file names and sizes in a Rubrik NAS backup

 This script creates a CSV file that lists all of the files in a Rubrik fileset backup and the size of each file.
-The code should run on either Python 2 or 3 and requires the Rubrik SDK library which can be installed via putty.
+The code should run on either Python 2 or 3 and requires the Rubrik SDK library which can be installed via pip.

 <pre>
 Syntax is as follows: